rkuo/NetworkOS/IDF15-meeting-notes.md

 Jason Hoffman, Head of Cloud Technology, Ericsson,

 * This session is recorded.
 It is more a marketing session than technology.
-* Software as an Infrasture, we can view Data Center as new factory.
+* Software as an Infrastructure, we can view Data Center as new factory.
 We a configurable DC which allows us to adapt the business evolution.
 * **Hyper Scale Clouds**, efficiency comes from managing the different workload profile.

 Alex Jinsung Choi, SK Tlecom